Brazil 6 4 Germany | 0 ties

 Brazil

 Brazil is synonymous with beaches.
-Rio de Janeiros Copacabana and Ipanema are globally recognized, offering vibrant city beach experiences with vendors, sunbathers, and surfers.
+Rio de Janeiros Copacabana and Ipanema are globally recognized, offering city beach experiences with vendors, sunbathers, and surfers.
 A…

 Brazil is synonymous with beaches.
-Rio de Janeiros Copacabana and Ipanema are globally recognized, offering vibrant city beach experiences with vendors, sunbathers, and surfers.
+Rio de Janeiros Copacabana and Ipanema are globally recognized, offering city beach experiences with vendors, sunbathers, and surfers.
 A fresh coconut water on the beach costs around R$8-15 ($1.50-3).
-Beyond the cities, the coastline boasts thousands of kilometers of variety, from the dramatic cliffs and clear waters of Praias do Morro Branco in Ceara to the secluded, pristine bays of Fernando de Noronha (requires an environmental tax of R$100-300 / $20-60 per day).
+Beyond the cities, the coastline has thousands of kilometers of variety, from the dramatic cliffs and clear waters of Praias do Morro Branco in Ceara to the secluded, pristine bays of Fernando de Noronha (requires an environmental tax of R$100-300 / $20-60 per day).
 The water is consistently warm, inviting for swimming and water sports, and beach culture is a core part of daily life.

 Germany has a coastline along the North Sea and the Baltic Sea, offering a different kind of beach experience.
 These beaches are generally cooler, often windier, and less about swimming in warm waters than about walking, relaxing in Strandkörbe (hooded beach chairs, rentable for €8-15 / $9-16 a day), and enjoying the bracing sea air.
 Popular spots include the islands of Sylt and Rügen.
 While pleasant for specific activities, German beaches lack the tropical warmth, lively atmosphere, and sheer variety of the Brazilian coast.
 For classic beach holidays, Brazil is the obvious choice.